Elisha Blackman Building: Description and history

-The building was built in 1883, on land that had previously been occupied by three houses.
+The building was constructed in 1883, on land that had previously been occupied by three houses.
 Its designer is unknown, but the craftsmanship and material quality is high.
 The building was an investment by Elisha Blackman, a carriage maker.
 In the 1920s, the second floor was adapted for professional offices instead of apartments, and the building facade was pushed out to the sidewalk, supported by lally columns and steel supports.
 There was a fire in the building in 1977 and the building was vacated.